-Our value for this half term is all about COURAGE.
+Our value for this half term is all about LOVING.

-As well as using mathletics http://www.mathletics.co.uk/ we have access to Timestable rockstars https://ttrockstars.com/ Your children have their own passwords and have been enjoying using these sites in school.
+As well as using mathletics http://www.mathletics.co.uk/ remember you have have access to Timestable rockstars https://ttrockstars.com/ All children have their own passwords and homework will be set weekly.

 Some good websites for maths:

 Please help your child by encouraging them to read and discuss books daily.
 Remember to encourage your child to write a sentence in their diary to score points on the reading challenge.
 Also continue practicing times tables.
-Your child will also have spellings and mathletics tasks weekly.
-Each term a selection of activities will be sent home based around the current topic.
+Your child will also have spellings and mathletics/timestable rockstars tasks weekly.
+Each child will be given a date for their opportunity to give a talk to the class about something that interests them.
+Also a selection of activities will be sent home based around the current topic.

 Please work with your child at home on the following:

 - Spellings ( Monday to be completed by Friday) - Set using purplemash

 - Mathletics/TTRS (Monday to be completed by the following Monday)

 Your child has log-ins for a number of computer platforms to help with their learning - please encourage them to make use of these

 - Times Table Rockstars (https://ttrockstars.com/)